WASSCE: Students Throng WAEC Office Over Exam Malpractices, Video Goes Viral

 Disgruntled Senior High School teachers, students, and headmasters on Monday, December 8, thronged the West African Examination Council (WAEC) office in Sekondi.

-This follows a message from the Council asking them to report to the premises for investigations into alleged examination malpractices during the 2025 WASSCE.
+This came after the Council sent a message asking them to report to the premises for investigations into alleged examination malpractices during the 2025 West African Senior School Certificate Examination (WASSCE).

 Ghanaian Student, Graduate, WASSCE Results, 2025, University WAEC, SHS